DataDog/documentation/content/en/monitors/notify/_index.md

 **Note**: The limitations are applied both in the UI and API.

+For more information on how to set up RBAC for Monitors and on the update from the locked machanism to the role restriction one, see the [dedicated guide][21].

 ## Test notifications

-Test notifications are supported for the [monitor types][18]: host, metric, anomaly, outlier, forecast, logs, rum, apm, integration (check only), process (check only), network (check only), custom check, event, and composite.
+Test notifications are supported for the [monitor types][22]: host, metric, anomaly, outlier, forecast, logs, rum, apm, integration (check only), process (check only), network (check only), custom check, event, and composite.

 ### Run the test

 1. After defining your monitor, test the notifications with the **Test Notifications** button at the bottom right of the monitor page.

 2. From the test notifications pop-up, choose the monitor case to test.
 You can only test states that are available in the monitor’s configuration for the thresholds specified in the alerting conditions.
-[Recovery thresholds][19] are an exception, as Datadog sends a recovery notification once the monitor either is no longer in alert, or it has no warn conditions.
+[Recovery thresholds][23] are an exception, as Datadog sends a recovery notification once the monitor either is no longer in alert, or it has no warn conditions.

     {{< img src="monitors/notifications/test-notif-select.png" alt="Test the notifications for this monitor" style="width:70%;" >}}